 Even-odd fill rule

 Uses mathematical equations to determine if a point is outside or inside a shape.
 This rule is the more predictable rule because every other region within an even‑odd compound path is a hole, regardless of path direction.
-Some applications, such as Adobe Photoshop, use the even‑odd rule by default, so compound paths imported from these applications will use the even‑odd rule.
+Some apps, such as Adobe Photoshop, use the even‑odd rule by default, so compound paths imported from these apps will use the even‑odd rule.

 Self-intersecting paths are paths that intersect themselves.
 You can choose to make these paths either nonzero winding or even‑odd, depending on how you want them to look.